 Our aim is to support each other, to help in practical ways, and to provide comfort and advice in these trying times.

-Things have changed rapidly this last week.
-We are now on ‘lock down’.
-Worrying times for all of us but our community is pulling together as it does so well.
+Our Holy Island community continues to pull together as it does so well.
 Thanks to everyone for the many offers of help – both practical and supportive.

 • A number of us are praying morning and evening prayer (individually in our own homes of course!) at 9.30am and at 5.30pm every day.
 Feel free to join in or to light a candle - or just to take a moment to stop and think and be quiet if praying is not your thing.

 • I will be ‘live streaming’ the communion service at 10.45am every Sunday morning from the Vicarage.
 Do please join me ‘virtually’ if you can.

 • Alison Murray, Director of Music at St Mary’s is playing hymn requests (can be a form of prayer if you like).
 Please leave your requests on our Facebook page.